marine corps boot camp schedule

 If you are in the DEP or a parent of a Marine enlistee, you can also read through this schedule so you know what will be going on during boot camp on the hallowed grounds of Parris Island, South Carolina, or San Diego, California.

-Marine basic training brings in many of the confused volunteers and sends them out as Marines that are sworn to defend the United States at all costs.
+Marine basic training brings in many confused volunteers and sends them out as Marines who are sworn to defend the United States at all costs.

 What are the phases of Marine Corp Boot Camp?